-I survived a pretty big earthquake in Afghanistan.
-Here is a letter home about the uneventful, but slightly dramatic event.
-This update also provided other details about Afghanistan and me dreaming about going home.
+I sent emails home to family and friends throughout the deployment.
+Here is the email update about the uneventful, but slightly dramatic event.
+This update also provided more details about Afghanistan and me dreaming about going home.

 Earthquake in Afghanistan